The Customer Portal is a powerful solution to allow your customers to self-manage their billing information, and download receipts for their orders.

 Viewing & Downloading Receipts/Invoices

-You customers can see all of their orders in their customer portal, and click to view receipts/invoices for all their order and payments.
+You customers can see all of their orders in their customer portal, and click to view receipts/invoices for all their orders and payments.
+Click here for a quick overview.

 Since the main use case for the customer portal is centered around subscriptions and payment plans, it’s important to note some of our customer-facing notification settings.